JoelMWatson/tap-taster/README.md

 # Tap Taster
 (Code Fellows 200 Course Final Equivalence Project)

 Tap taster is a website that helps you keep track of your favorite beers.
 You can create an account, log in, and start writing tasting notes for beers as you try them.
-Each tasting note consists of a beer name, a rating,
+Each tasting note consists of a beer name, a rating, the notes.
+You can also optionally add an image to it by supplying a url to the image.

 ## Authors